 Chances for the Restoration of America Wire Act otherwise nicknamed as Adelson bill passing has been put at 8 percent.
 This information has been provided by Govtrack.us a congressional monitoring site.
 Adelson is a land casino mogul who has been supporting the bills to make online gaming illegal in the US.

 The little chances of the bills succeeding means that Sen. Lindsey Graham of South Carolina and Jason Chaffetz the Utah Representative could be disappointed if they go on with their quest to have Internet gambling banned.
-This is through their support of the Restoration of America Wire Act whose aim is to ban online gambling.
+This is through their support of the Restoration of America Wire Act whose aim is to ban online casinos.

 Currently, federal legislators have gone for August break with the bills having not gained foothold at the committee stage neither in the senate nor in the house.
 This is despite the bills having received a lot of lobbying and spending by companies supporting them and others opposing them.